b-lukaszuk/BS_wJ_eng/contents/mortgage.md

    case?
 3. After how many years your debt will be $\le$ $100'000?
-4. Which of the two mortgages is more worth it for you (the smaller total cost and interest you pay to the bank)?
+4. Which of the two mortgages is more worth it for you (the smaller total cost and total interest you pay to the bank)?

 Feel free to add some visual flair to your solution.